shortbloke/home_assistant_config/docs/automations.md

 ## Utilities

-- Automatically sync latest configuration from github on a successful script validation via TravisCI.
+- Automatically sync latest configuration from GitHub on a successful script validation via TravisCI.
 [Learn more](build_deploy.md)
 - Send a notification when a new version of Home Assistant is made available.

 ## Backup